KJCats/My-Notes/3 - Zettelkasten/How to Analyze Books.md

 ### Inspect the Book

 - What type of Book is it?
+(Novel, Biography, ...)
 -

 # References